insidesankaku/ng-material-mobile-tree-table/README.md

  > A LOT

  Can I customize it somehow?
- > You can use templates to customize columns, and formatter functions to customize rows
+ > You can use templates to customize columns, and formatting functions to customize rows

  ...